davyam/pgEasyReplication/README.md

 # pgEasyReplication

-pgEasyReplicaton is a Java library to capture data changes (INSERT/UPDATE/DELETE) in PostgreSQL tables via Logical Replication.
+pgEasyReplicaton is a Java library to capture data changes (INSERT/UPDATE/DELETE) from PostgreSQL tables via Logical Replication.
 Also, this library provides snapshots of all published tables.

 All the data is returned in JSON format.